RATHOD-SHUBHAM/Software-Engineering/README.md

   Cocomo is a regression model based on LOC, i.e number of Lines of Code.
 It is a procedural cost estimate model for software projects and often used as a process of reliably predicting the various parameters associated with making a project such as size, effort, cost, time and quality.

-## Software Development Methodologies.
+## Software Development Methodologies:
   ### Waterfall methodology
-  Waterfall Model methodology which is also known as Liner Sequential Life Cycle Model.
+  - Waterfall Model methodology which is also known as Liner Sequential Life Cycle Model.
 Waterfall Model followed in the sequential order, and so project development team only moves to next phase of development or testing if the previous step completed successfully.

-  ## #Agile methodology.
+  ### Agile methodology.
-  Agile methodology is a practice that helps continuous iteration of development and testing in the software development process.
+  - Agile methodology is a practice that helps continuous iteration of development and testing in the software development process.
 In this model, development and testing activities are concurrent, unlike the Waterfall model.
 This process allows more communication between customers, developers, managers, and testers.

 ## Microsoft Project Software.